CPD requirements

 Record your CPD

-Solicitors are required to record the CPD they undertake in a practice year.
-Solicitors are encouraged to record any CPD hours they undertake over and above the minimum 20 hours.
-Solicitors are required to reflect, and be able to evidence this reflection, upon the CPD activity they undertake.
+Solicitors are required to record the CPD they undertake in a practice year, including any hours they undertake over and above the minimum 20 hours.

 Reflect upon your CPD